 Laidlaw College aims to educate and prepare graduates graduates fulfill this in a variety of ways.
 Some enter or who will transform communities.
 Postgraduate studies can return to church and mission leadership roles, others go on play a particular role in this.
 It is at this level that students to doctoral study as preparation for a teaching career.
-Still others apply their deep faith development and advanced integrative skills to roles in business, community service, education, the arts, sports administration - in fact all writing enables a reach and impact quite different from that vocations can gain from those who can think through issues
+Still learn how to find their own voice and to produce engaging and persuasive cases for their insights.
+The opportunity to focus, conduct research and produce a substantive piece of writing enables a reach and impact quite different from that vocations can gain from those who can think through issues of undergraduate study.
+We aspire for our graduates to be carefully and articulate them in a profound manner. effective 'culture agents' for the Gospel.
+Laidlaw's Masters others apply their deep faith development and advanced integrative skills to roles in business, community service, education, the arts, sports administration - in fact all